IcebergLettuce/Thesis/README.md

 This repository contains the source code and the end-to-end pipeline of the Thesis: "xxx.".
 The system was developed to run on the High-Performance Cluster of the Berlin Institute of Health to automate experiments.
 This system allowed to run many experiments with as little manual overhead as possible.

 The original data used in the study is a property of Charite and, unfortunately, publicly not available.
 However, we made it possible to experience the end-to-end pipeline locally within a Docker container.
+The data we used and offer is mock data but still allows you to run the entire pipeline.

 We emphasize running the Docker example on a local machine and experience the framework and how it works.
 We hope that this - still - sketchy implementation motivates people to automate their workflows similarly.